curthayman/pantheon-metrics-dashboard/README.md

    If you get authentication errors, run terminus auth:login in your terminal.

 ## 🙋‍♂️ Questions or Issues?
-   Open an issue or contact Curt Hayman.
+   Open an issue or contact Me!

 ## 🏆 Credits
    Created by Curt Hayman, CEH.